SIDN/ietf-wg-rpp-charter/rpp-charter.md

 # Scope

-The RPP WG is tasked with creating a series of specifications to be known collectively as the RESTful Provisioning Protocol (RPP).
+The RPP working group is focused on designing a new protocol via a series of specifications known collectively as the RESTful Provisioning Protocol (RPP).

 These specifications target at least level 2 of the Richardson Maturity Model, using HTTPS and JSON.

 In addition to use cases, scenarios, and extension mechanisms for domain name registration, the RPP WG considers features and extension mechanisms useful for other types of Internet registration areas (e.g. IP addresses and autonomous system numbers).